Dambersb/Portfolio-Projects/README.md

 # Preparing data for analysis #
-First off all I have downloaded the files from [Divvy Tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) in excel format.
-Am using R to clean my data.
-We will be using the following environments to analyze our data:
-* R to clean the data
+Twelve months data from March 2022 to February 2023 have been downloaded from [Divvy Tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data is well organized in excel format.
+* Tools to be used for cleaning data: R
-* Tableau for visualization.
+* Tool for visualization: R & Tableau

-**Installing packages for data cleaning in RStudio**